bigjollygiant14/mf-card-app/README.md

 2. Run `yarn build`
 3. Copy contents of docs to destination directory

+**Note** If planning on hosting on a domain other than fool.com, you will need to configure the end point to allow CORS

 ## Architecture

 This project was bootstrapped with Vue-CLI for the purpose of saving time.
 The first thing I did was add a proxy so I could start pulling data so I could start playing around with features and how I was going to structure the components.